Skip to main content

 Recent bilateral visits and meetings include:

-On 9 February 2024, the Foreign Ministers witnessed the signing of a new Trade and Investment Framework Arrangement (TIFA), a milestone to increase economic engagement and commercial ties.
+• February 2024: Then-Nepal Foreign Minister Saud's official visit to Australia.
+He met Foreign Minister Penny Wong and Assistant Foreign Minister Tim Watts to discuss regional issues and growing bilateral relations.
+The Foreign Ministers witnessed the signing of a new Trade and Investment Framework Arrangement (TIFA), a milestone to increase economic engagement and commercial ties.

-• Assistant Foreign Minister Tim Watts' visit to Kathmandu in May 2023 was the first ministerial visit to Nepal since Foreign Minister Bill Hayden in 1985.
+• May 2023: Assistant Foreign Minister Tim Watts' visit to Kathmandu was the first ministerial visit to Nepal since Foreign Minister Bill Hayden in 1985.
 He met with Nepal's Prime Minister Dahal, then Foreign Minister Saud, a wide range of business, civil society, alumni, students, academia, community, cultural and religious leaders, and extended consular outreach.

-• Speaker of the House of Representatives Milton Dick led a first Australian parliamentary delegation visit to Nepal in October 2023, engaged with a range of Nepali senior politicians and interlocuters on good parliamentary practices and governance, and on Australia's development cooperation with Nepal.
+• October 2023: Speaker of the House of Representatives Milton Dick led a first Australian parliamentary delegation visit to Nepal.
+The delegation engaged with a range of Nepali senior politicians and interlocuters on good parliamentary practices and governance, and on Australia's development cooperation with Nepal.

-• Australia welcomed the first Nepal parliamentary delegation on a study visit on governance arrangements in November-December 2023.
+• November-December 2023: Australia welcomed the first Nepal parliamentary delegation on a study visit on governance arrangements.

-• Sunita Dangol, Deputy Mayor of Kathmandu Metropolitan City, visited Australia under the 2023 Special Visits Program in November‑December 2023.
+• November-December 2023: Sunita Dangol, Deputy Mayor of Kathmandu Metropolitan City, visited Australia under the Special Visits Program.
 She gained an understanding of Australia's policies and institutions, women's rights, indigenous issues, creative arts, urban planning, and judicial issues.
 She met federal members of parliament, the ACT Chief Minister, deputy mayors, local representatives, officials, private industry, and academia.

 Economic and trade relations

-As Australia's third largest source of international students, Nepal is our seventh largest services exports market with education services valued at $3.4 billion in 2022-23.
+As Australia's third largest source of international students, Nepal is our seventh largest services exports market with education-related travel services valued at $4 billion in 2024.

 People-to-people links